fleetdm/fleet/handbook/business-operations/README.md

 - talk about Google calendar.
 - give you a quick tour of the Fleet Google drive folder.

+### Onboarding retrospective
+At the end of their first two weeks of onboarding at Fleet, every new team member schedules a onboarding retro call with the acting Head of People (CEO).
+Agenda:
+> Welcome once again to the team!
+Please tell me about your first few weeks at Fleet.
+How did your onboarding/training go?
+What didn't you manage to get to?
+Anything you weren't sure how to do?
+Any feedback on how we can make the experience better for Fleet's next hire?

+Fleet prioritizes a [bias for action](https://fleetdm.com/handbook/company#ownership).
+If possible, apply onboarding feedback to the handbook and issue templates in realtime, during this call.
+This avoids backlogging tasks that may just get out of date before we get around to them anyway.

 ### Directly responsible individuals
 Please read ["Why direct responsibility?"](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) to learn more about DRIs.